loujemouse/SEPwC_landslides_python/README.md

 # SEPwC Landslide Risk Coursework (Python)
 ## Introduction

-Your task is to write code to read in muliple raster and shapefiles, perform some analysis, and then generate a risk (probability) map of landslides.
+Your task is to write code to read in multiple raster and shapefiles, perform some analysis, and then generate a risk (probability) map of landslides.
 You should output this as a raster (with values from 0 to 1).